Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 The Automation AddIn needs to be registered during the installation process.

-Different values need to be writted to the Registry for 32-Bit and 64-Bit version of Office.
+Different values need to be written to the Registry for 32-Bit and 64-Bit version of Office.

-The installer needs to be configured correctly for the version required.
+The installer provides these values, but needs to be configured correctly for the version required.

 Separate installers should be built for each version required.